Our customers have been hired by:

 The applicant won’t have a chance to explain her side of the story unless her army resume wows the recruiter.

 That’s why you need to know how to write a military resume.

 Need to refresh your general knowledge about how to write a resume?
 Not sure what to include or what’s the best military resume format?
-Read our guide: How To Create A Resume: A Step-By-Step Guide (+30 Examples)
+Read our guide: How to Create an Effective Resume

 In writing a military to civilian resume, it is your mission to meet the following criteria: